rookiehome7/bedsiteUnit_Phone/README.md

 Installation

 ## View Controller
---->ViewController.swift  ( Main View )
+->ViewController.swift  ( Main View )
-     --> OutgoingCallViewController.swift
+---> OutgoingCallViewController.swift
     - When call to another device this view controller will appear and disappear when call end.
-     --> ReceiveCallViewController.swift
+---> ReceiveCallViewController.swift
     - When another device call to this device this view controller will appear and disappear when call end.
-     --> SettingViewController.swift
+---> SettingViewController.swift
     - SIP Phone / MQTT Server Setting  and save data by using userdefault

 ## Swift Program
 -> LinphoneManager.swift